top of page

 The Glenmore Readiness Standard™

-Companies that do not are almost always harmed by it.
+Companies that don’t are almost always harmed by it.

-What follows are the seven structural conditions the framework evaluates.
+What follows are the seven conditions the framework evaluates.

 1. Governance Architecture